Children like Sara Sharif deserve to be seen, heard and believed

 Each time such a tragedy unfolds, there is an outpouring of grief and outrage, followed by promises of lessons learnt and systemic reform.
 Yet, here we are again, asking the same devastating question: why do these failures keep happening?

-These tragic cases demonstrate a lack of collective safeguarding responsibility across safeguarding systems.
+These tragedies demonstrate a lack of collective responsibility across safeguarding systems.
 Their findings are not new, with the lack of action to address them as damning as the issues themselves.

-These same issues were evident in Sara Sharif’s case.
+These same issues were evident in Sara’s case.
 Reports of injuries were made, but they weren’t followed up effectively.
 Concerns about her safety were shared, but the system failed to act.

 These reports also stress the urgent need for improved training, better-defined intervention thresholds, and a child-centric approach to safeguarding processes.
 They identify a clear need for stronger multi-agency collaboration and enhanced training for professionals to recognise and address risk.